 For more information on compliance by data centre, please visit Equinix.com.

 Since the introduction of GDPR in 2018, there have already been a number of prominent data breach cases in the telecommunications space that fall under human error.

 Ultimately, even the most ultra-secure prison can be escaped if the front gate is left wide-open and the guards are watching Netflix.
-Diligence, responsibility and of course not-so-common sense are vital traits for a business – particularly a telco – to protect customer data.
+Diligence, responsibility and of course not-so-common sense are vital traits for a business – particularly a telco – to protect customer data security.

 Silvia Panerai | Blueface, Head of Customer Experience & Operations

 Ultra-secure technology is only as secure as those who manage it.
-GDPR goes to great lengths to outline the necessary framework and Blueface immediately implemented data-protection protocols to ensure our internal processes matched these expectations.
+GDPR goes to great lengths to outline the necessary framework and Blueface implement data-protection protocols to ensure our internal processes match these expectations.
 Including personnel certification, permissions, secure storage equipment (lockers, password protected payslips) and expansive operating procedures.

 On top of Blueface-specific training prior to starting at Blueface, the entire Blueface Team is GDPR-certified.
-All new starters will be required to complete this training.
 Our extensive partner network is also trained in secure methods of surveying, installing and managing customer accounts.

 Can I Change UC Portal Access?

 Blueface has developed advanced permission levels to help our customers control access to different modules of the Unified Communications Portal.
 Administrators have full control to customise their system, users, features and hardware, while Regular Users can utilise many of the feature-rich UC Platform without making modifications.